-OBLIGATION TO PROVIDE INFORMATION ON THE COLLECTION OF PERSONAL DATA IN THE CONTEXT OF BLOOD DONATION (GDPR)
+OBLIGATION TO INFORM INDIVIDUALS REGARDING THE COLLECTION OF PERSONAL DATA IN THE CONTEXT OF BLOOD DONATION (GDPR)

 DEAR BLOOD DONOR,

-As part of your blood donation at the Institute of Transfusion Medicine - Transfusion Center of the University Medical Center Mainz, it is necessary to collect and process personal data related to you, particularly health data.
-To ensure full transparency about what happens to your data, we have compiled the following information for you:
+As part of your blood donation at the Institute of Transfusion Medicine – Transfusion Center of the University Medical Center Mainz, it is necessary to collect and process data relating to you (personal data), in particular health data.
+In order for you to know exactly what happens to these data, we have compiled the following information for you:

-Controller Responsible for the Processing of Personal Data
+Responsible individual for the processing of personal data

 Langenbeckstraße 1